TOAST-DOCS/TOAST-Cloud/en/public-api/s3-api-credential.md

 ## Use S3 API Credentials

-S3 API credentials are used for authentication with the AWS Signature Version 4 signing method when calling the S3-compatible API.
-You can call the S3-compatible API by configuring the issued Access Key and Secret Key in an AWS SDK or an S3-compatible client.
-For more information about how to use, see the S3-compatible API guide for each service.
+S3 API credentials are used for authentication with the AWS Signature Version 4 signing method when calling the S3 compatible API.
+You can call the S3 compatible API by configuring the issued Access Key and Secret Key in an AWS SDK or an S3 compatible client.
+For more information about how to use, see the S3 compatible API guide for each service.